Frequently Asked Questions

 Individuals must be 16 years or older and be a Canadian resident.
 Corporate members must be Canadian- controlled entities (businesses, nonprofits, foundations), governments or First Nations, and must appoint at least one delegate to vote at General Meetings or serve on the Board.

 How do I invest or lend?

 To become a member a person (individual or corporation) must complete a Membership Application found on the website.
 Each member must purchase one membership share of $100 and provide payment as instructed on the form.
 After the Board approves the application, the new member may purchase additional membership shares.
-Most proceeds from the sale of membership shares are used for lending to green projects.
 All members are encouraged to participate in TSSEC green microloans or contributing to a loan pool.

 To become a member, a person (individual or business) must complete the Membership Application found on the website.
 Each member must purchase one or more redeemable membership share(s) for $100 each and provide payment as instructed in the application.
 After the TSSEC Board approves the application, the new member may purchase additional membership shares.
-The majority of membership share funds are used for lending to green projects.
 All members are encouraged to consider participating in TSSEC green microloans or contributing to a loan pool.

 Each member must purchase a minimum of one membership share ($100).
 Each member can invest up to $10,000 at any given time , including the value of their membership shares.
 Accredited investors are not limited by the $10,000 investment ceiling.
 To determine if you are an accredited investor, please click here to visit the BC Securities Commission website and scroll to the section on ‘Accredited Investor Exemption’.

 We are seeking patient investors with a minimum of a 5-year investment horizon, to ensure we can finance local businesses with a stable group of member-investors.
 Members can also choose to support individual projects that have shorter terms.